 Amujalli completed a BA in Arabic Language at Imam Ibn Saud Islamic University in Saudi Arabia (2006).
 Beginning in 2006, he began teaching Arabic and Arabic literature at the high school level.
 Subsequently in 2008, he taught Arabic literature at King Saud University to undergraduate level.
 In 2014, Amujalli completed a MA in Near Eastern and Judaic Studies at Brandeis University’s College of Arts and Sciences.
 Currently, he is in his second year of study to complete a Ph.D. in Comparative Literature at Louisiana State University.
 His interests include aesthetics of classic and medieval Arab prose.
 Hussam works in Arabic, Hebrew, and French languages and literatures.

 Negar Basiri received her BA in English literature from Isfahan University, Iran.
 She also holds an MA in the same major from Shahid Beheshti University of Tehran, Iran.
-She is a PhD candidate and a graduate teaching assistant in LSU.
+She is a PhD candidate and a graduate teaching assistant at Louisiana State University.
 She works on English, Persian and French languages and literatures.
-She is interested in theories of ethics and postmodern philosophy particularly the ethical theories of Emmanuel Levinas.
-Her current research concentrates on issues of aesthetics violence and ethics of representation.
-She tries to examine the representation and reception of Persian literature to the world.
+She is interested in theories of phenomenological ethics and philosophy particularly the theories of Emmanuel Levinas, Maurice Blanchot and Jean Luke Nancy.
+Her current research concentrates on the representation of il y a, a phenomenological term for the void, and anonymity in the aesthetic realm and its relation to disaster, trauma and the event in general.
+Major areas through which she examines this phenomenological concept of Il y a are memory, exile and temporalization.

 Agnès Dengreville holds a BA in Modern Literature from Université de Bretagne Occidentale (2005), a MA in Comparative Literature from Université Paris VII-Denis Diderot (first year of study spent in the Universidad de Cádiz in Philologia Hispanica, Spain), (2008) and a Ph.D. in Comparative Literature with a minor in Theater from Louisiana State University/ Paris IV-Sorbonne (2016).
 Dengreville works English, French, Spanish, Italian, and German languages and literatures.
 Her research focuses on literal and figurative trials and the return of the formlessness from 1920 to 1960 in the texts of Nietzsche, Pirandello, Artaud, Kafka, Nabokov and Dürrenmatt.
 Other topics of interest include the historic construction of the grotesque and its expression in twentieth-century theater; caricature and satire; poetry of the Spanish Civil War, political expression and literary revolt.

 Aparajita Dutta earned her B.A.
 (2011), M.A.
 (2013) and M.Phil.
-(2015) in Comparative Literature from Jadavpur University, India.
-She is in her first year of the PhD program.
-Her research interests include theories of gender and sexuality studies, postcolonial studies, Afro-American, Afro-Caribbean and South-Asian literature.
+(2015) in Comparative Literature from Jadavpur University, India. .
+She works on English, Bangla, and Spanish languages and literatures.
+She is interested in queer theory, postcolonial literature, South Asian, Afro-American, and Latin American literatures.
 She also writes poetry and fiction.

-Originally from Little Rock, AR, Emma Gist holds a Bachelor of Arts in Comparative Literature from the University of Chicago (where she specialized in Russian Literature and American Theatre) and a Master of Arts in Teaching from the University of Southern California.
-Before entering the LSU Comparative Literature PhD program she taught high school English at Da Vinci Charter Academy, a Project-Based Learning school in Davis, CA. Emma's research interests include the demonstration of abstract phenomena such as time and memory across various media, speculative fiction in popular culture, and how to make literature feel relevant to high school students.
+Originally from Little Rock, AR, Emma Gist holds a Bachelor of Arts in Comparative Literature from the University of Chicago and a Master of Arts in Teaching from the University of Southern California.
+Before entering the LSU Comparative Literature PhD program she taught high school English at Da Vinci Charter Academy, a Project-Based Learning school in Davis, CA, and she currently works as a coordinator for Humanities Amped, a non-profit organization benefiting students in Baton Rouge public schools.
+Emma's research interests include the history of English education, 21st century and multimodal literacies, and how to better promote student engagement in narratives of all forms.

 Benjamin Howland is a Ph.D.
 Candidate in Comparative Literature at Louisiana State University.
 He is currently writing his dissertation with the title "The Exemplary Spartacus: Reception, Adaptation, and Reconstruction”.
 He has holds a BA in Classical Studies and History (2007) as well a MA in Comparative Literature (2010) from Purdue University and a Masters Degree in Classical Studies (2014) from Indiana University.
 His research interests are Classical Reception, specifically with an emphasis on the reception of Rome in the changing Atlantic World, Star Wars and Classical Reception, Ancient Slavery, and Women in Antiquity.
 Howland works in English, Latin, and Ancient Greek languages and literatures.